 My final assignment as an Army civilian was establishing and operating the U.S. Army Acquistion Center of Excellence in Huntsville, Alabama.
 Our mission was teaching contracting and program management courses to Army officers and civilians.

-In 2012, I retired from the U.S. Government with 42 years of service and currently reside in Madision, Alabama where I spend time designing and building furniture, writing novels, playing golf and bridge, traveling, and watching lots of television.
+In 2012, I retired from the U.S. Government with 42 years of service and currently reside in Madision, Alabama where I spend time designing and building furniture, mentoring an Education for Ministry Course, writing novels, playing golf and bridge, traveling, and watching lots of television.

 Webster defines extended family as, "an extensive group of people who are related by blood or marriage or who otherwise regard themselves as a large family."